Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/chgrp_en.md

 ##NAME##

-chown - Change the group of the file.
+chgrp - Change the group of the file.

 ##SYNOPSIS##